What is SAGE Table?

 Why should I participate?

 On a typical day, very few of us in the LGBT community cross paths in a meaningful way with LGBT people from other generations.
-So many of us don’t have children to care for us as we age, or families that support us fully.
+So many of us don’t have children to care for us as we age or families that support us fully.
 Too many of us will go through different stages of our lives without some measure of support that only someone of another generation could provide.
-What unique experiences do you have— and talents that someone else needs— that you will bring to the table?
+What unique experiences do you have—and talents that someone else needs—that you will bring to the table?

 SAGE and AARP want to cut across the age boundaries of our day-to-day lives in a positive and profound way.
 Simply sharing a meal together gives us a chance to have conversations that many of us have never had before.
-As we build connections amongst LGBT people of all ages, we strengthen our community ties and forge new traditions.
+As we build connections among LGBT people of all ages, we strengthen our community ties and forge new traditions.
 By agreeing to participate in a SAGE Table conversation, you’ve already taken an important step to be part of this movement.

 How do I participate?